 Online instruction is organized under the health information technology program (HIT program).
 This means if you initially select the C&RS program, you can transfer courses into the HIT program and earn your Associate in Applied Science (AAS) degree.

-Students complete non-paid professional practice experiences (PPEs) in the health information (coding) department of an acute care hospital (160 hours) in their last semester of study.
-PPE arrangements are made in consultation with each student so that a convenient location is selected.
+Students complete non-paid professional practice experiences (PPEs) in the health information (coding) department of a health care facility (80 hours) in their last semester of study.
 Students are not a substitute for paid staff during PPEs, which means they are expected to receive appropriate supervision and mentoring during completion of all tasks.
-Although we try to accommodate a student's first choice, we can only place students at facilities willing to host a student.

 The Joint Commission "Hospital Accreditation Standards Manual" requires hospitals to implement “a process to ensure that a person’s qualifications are consistent with his/her job responsibilities.”
 This standard “applies to staff, students, and volunteers,” and it further states that the hospital is responsible for verifying “the following according to law, regulation, or hospital policy: information on criminal background.”
 As such, Alfred State students who complete PPEs in the C&RS program may be required to undergo a criminal background check prior to placement at the facility.
 In addition, the facility may require students to undergo a physical examination (on-site at the facility or by the student’s primary care provider) prior to beginning the PPE.
 The physical examination includes drug screening, a TB test, and/or DTB, hepatitis B, and/or MMRV immunization or status.
 Students may be required to incur costs associated with the criminal background check and/or physical examination.